wlugmayr/chimerax-starmap/sphinx/user_tab.rst

 * **Select**:
   An external shell script template can be located on the filesystem.
   Template filenames must contain the keyword *local* or *cluster*.
-  Once choosen this template will be added to the pull down menue in the corresponding *Save* tab based on the keyword.
+  Once choosen this **template will be added to the pull down menu** in the corresponding *Save* tab based on the keyword.
   This shell script generation is independent of the choosen *Rosetta* XML script.

 As an alternative predefined templates can be put in a special folder as described in